-- System-wide literacy (Our Turn to Talk, Firm Foundations, Inspirations 44, Reading and Writing 44, Literacy 44 eBook) and math (Math 44) programs in place with inservice and classroom support provided to kindergarten and learning assistance teachers - Additional 0.4 FTE in Learning Services to provide in-service and support for differentiated literacy instruction - Targeted intervention for K students identified as below 25th percentile in January TOPA screening - o TOPA re-assessment in June to monitor progress of at-risk learners - Continued intervention for at risk learners in grade 1 with DIBELs assessments to monitor progress
+- System-wide literacy (Our Turn to Talk, Firm Foundation, Reading and Writing 44, Literacy 44 eBook) and math (Math 44) programs in place with in-service and classroom support provided to kindergarten and learning assistance/support teachers - Additional FTE in Learning Services to provide in-service and support for differentiated literacy instruction within the Family of Schools model - Targeted intervention for K students identified as below 25th percentile in January TOPA screening - o TOPA re-assessment in June to monitor progress of at-risk learners - Continued intervention for at risk learners in grade 1 with DIBELs assessments to monitor progress - Opportunities for enhanced dialogue, collaboration and in-service opportunities for K teachers and Early Learning partners, StrongStart Facilitators, Early Learning Foundation (ELF) providers (to deepen understanding of the Early Learning Framework

-- Enhanced dialogue, collaboration and in-service opportunities for K teachers and Early Learning partners, StrongStart Facilitators, Early Learning Foundation (ELF) providers (e.g. North Shore Neighbourhood House) to deepen understanding of the Full Day Kindergarten program and its alignment with the Early Learning Framework - Changing Results for Young Readers 2013-2014: School teams (elementary and secondary) participating from schools with at-risk readers - Implementation of a Literacy 44 eBook to promote best practices for literacy instruction K-12 - Many school-based collegial conferencing projects in place to enhance teachers' professional growth in the area of literacy and math instruction; social emotional learning - Curriculum Implementation Day on Assessment -Jan 2014 (to launch the School District's new Assessment Service Delivery Model and provide related in-service - Increased evidence of inquiry-based, play-based, and project-based curriculum design and instruction in place in classrooms K-12 as a result of on-going district in-service initiatives (e.g. annual Designs series) and support.
+- Changing Results for Young Readers 2014-2015: Primary teachers (from all elementary sites) participating - Continued implementation of a Literacy 44 eBook to promote best practices for literacy instruction K-12 - Many school-based collegial conferencing projects in place to enhance teachers' professional growth in the area of literacy and math instruction; social emotional learning - Curriculum Implementation Day January 2015 (to provide district-wide introduction of the new BC Curriculum Framework, with a particular focus on the new Core Competencies and related Student Profiles for assessment - Increased evidence of inquiry-based, play-based, and project-based curriculum design and instruction in place in classrooms K-12 as a result of on-going district in-service initiatives (e.g. annual Designs series) and support.